-The main local government trade unions are represented on the Pension Fund Committee.
-This means they are sent agenda items and minutes from the meetings as well as being able to attend the meetings (albeit in a non-voting capacity).
+The main local government unions are represented on the Pension Fund Committee.
+This means they are sent agenda items and minutes from the meetings as well as being able to attend the meetings (in a non-voting capacity).
+Scheme members are represented on the Local Pensions Board.